AjayPoshak/blog/articles/programming-by-coincidence.md

-Programming by co-incidence, sounds like a mouthful.
-I also thought the same when I heard the term.
+Programming by co-incidence means that you're relying on accidental successes or boundary conditions.

-Lets say we have a class Story, that tells exotic stories about cartoon characters.
+Let's say we have a class Story, that tells exotic stories about cartoon characters.
-We invoke that story using `new Story`, but the programmer decided that story needs to be initialized at first.
-So he created another method called `init`.
+We invoke that story using `new Story`, but first it should be initialized so there is a method called `init`.

-So if you want to hear a story, invoke the creation of story object and then call the init method.
+So if you want to hear a story, create a story object and then call the init method.
-And after that only you would be able to call `playStory` and `pauseStory`.
+And then call `playStory` and `pauseStory` to play or pause story respectively.

-The order would be

 ![first-screenshot](https://res.cloudinary.com/ddbxa4afa/image/upload/v1590501249/blog/carbon.png)